styled-components/styled-components/README.md

 ### Keyframes

-Keyframes in CSS don't make sense to be scoped to a single component, they are meant to be global.
+CSS animations with `@keyframes` don't make sense to be scoped to a single component.
 This is why we export a `keyframes` helper which will generate a unique name for your keyframes.
 You can then use that unique name throughout your app.

 This way, you get all the benefits of using JavaScript, are avoiding name clashes and get your keyframes like always: